JUSTM0VE0N/MMAPP/README.md

 $ pip install -r requirements.yaml
 ```

-The requirements.txt might be slight different on different machines.
+The requirements.yaml might be slight different on different machines.
 If you can't find a specific version, please try pip install related version first.

 ### Dataset